Rohitgta77/SnapPeMerchant__Android_Java/README.md

 # Snap Pe Merchant (Android_Java) <a href="https://play.google.com/store/apps/details?id=com.divigo.snapbasketdelivery">- On PlayStore</a>

-This is Flutter based Application, which is using for create own online Shop in http://snap.pe/.
+This is AndroidSDK based Application, which is using for create own online Shop in http://snap.pe/.
 With the help of this app Merchant can create own Catalogue and order and also they can manipulate them.

 <img src="1.jpg" width="200"> <img src="2.jpg" width="200">